dwhiffing/final-lift-js13k/NOTES.md

 sound when swapping perspective game over sounds

-# add "what floor are you on?" puzzle (difficulty adds more options)

 # ratios: The player must solve problems involving ratios and propor

 such as "If 2 apples cost 5 coins, how many coins for 7 apples?"